 Download our pancreatic cancer infographic

-The research team at Imperial College London produced a report of the updated evidence on food, nutrition and physical activity relating to the prevention of pancreatic cancer in 2011.
+The research team at Imperial College London produced the updated systematic literature review (SLR) of the evidence on food, nutrition and physical activity relating to the prevention of pancreatic cancer in 2011.
 The CUP review included 79 new papers that were identified in the CUP updated search.

 The Expert Panel considered the updated evidence and for the first time decided to group several individual anthropometric exposures together according to their biological significance, which allowed a single conclusion to be drawn.
 These groupings were as follows:

 - ‘Body fatness’ which the Panel interpreted to be reflected by BMI, abdominal girth and adult weight gain.

 - ‘Greater childhood growth’ to reflect factors relating to development and maturation in childhood and adolescence, marked by BMI at aged about 20 years and adult attained height.

 The Panel agreed that the updated CUP findings confirmed or strengthened the evidence that 'body fatness' and 'greater childhood growth' are a cause of pancreatic cancer.

 The Pancreatic Cancer 2012 Report updates the pancreatic cancer section of the Second Expert Report (section 7.6) and is based on the findings of the 2011 SLR and the CUP Expert Panel discussion in June 2012.
 You can also view the protocol for reviewing the evidence for pancreatic cancer here.